ngxp/testing/README.md

 # Angular Testing Helpers & Best Practices

-## Component Tests
+## Test Best Practices

 ### TL;DR
-- Declare Component, don't import from module
+- Declare Components in the testing module
-- NO_ERRORS_SCHEMA
+- Use the NO_ERRORS_SCHEMA
 - Import only what is necessary!
-- Module imports should be avoided
+- Module imports should generally be avoided
 - Provide Mock Services
 - Declare Mock Pipes
 - Declare Mock Directives

-### Declare Component, don't import from module
+### Declare Components in the testing module
+Don't import the whole module a component is declared in.
+> Test
 ```ts
 import { AppComponent } from 'app/app.component';
     ...